rpmoseley/pyisam/README.md

 that at least the packages in 'requirements.txt' are installed.
 To compile new modules ensure that the packages in 'requirements-dev.txt' are also installed.

+The script 'mkvenv' in the root directory will create a virtualenv using the system python version and ensure that the pip and setuptools packages are upto date and then install the packages listed in requirements.txt, and finally will perform a manual copy of the pyisam package into the virtualenv.
+To use a specific version of python pass its full path as an argument to the script.

 Generate support extension modules
 ----------------------------------
 In order to generate the necessary lowlevel interface extensions, use the following